List of Call the Midwife characters: Sister Winifred

 Sister Winifred arrives at Nonnatus House at the beginning of Series 3.
 Sister Winifred is the same age as Jenny, Trixie and Cynthia.
 She finds midwifery hard.
 She tries twice to make a harvest loaf for the Harvest Festival, stating 'my mother made it look so easy.'
 She eventually succeeds on the second attempt.
 She seems to be close to Patsy Mount.
 She is now close to Sister Mary Cynthia since she joined the order and is very passionate about her work in Poplar.
 In Series 5 Episode 3 it is revealed that Sister Winifred is missing teaching and takes a temporary job teaching a class replacing one of her patients who was fired due to pregnancy.
 In Episode 4 she had returned to midwifery.
 In Series 6 she sets about learning to drive with Phyllis' help.
 She left Nonnatus house in Series 8 after finding her new calling at the motherhouse, working with the children at the orphanage.

 Valerie Dyer

 Valerie first appears following an explosion in Episode 2 of Series 6 coming to the aid of Shelagh following a fire in the docks.
 She was an Army nurse, but resigned her commission when she grew weary of the routine nature of such nursing.
 A native of Poplar, she took a barmaid job while sorting out her ambitions.

 In Episode 4, she becomes a midwife at the Nonnatus House.
 Sister Monica Joan somehow recognises Valerie as having been a baby whom she delivered.
 Valerie faces a difficult start to the profession, delivering the baby of a woman who had experienced female genital mutilation, creating a difficult situation that ends in a hospital admission.

+In Series 8, Valerie is shocked to discover that her grandmother, Elsie, is responsible for a series of back-street abortions which have been carried out recently, leading to at least one death.
+Elsie is sentenced to six years in prison.

+In series 9, episode 6, Valerie's cousin Maureen gives birth to her third child, but her joy proves to be short-lived when her newborn son is diagnosed with a series of life-limiting conditions, due to German measles/rubella in pregnancy.
+Warren dies soon afterwards.

+Also in series 9, Valerie's grandmother, Elsie, becomes unwell in prison and is diagnosed with terminal cancer of the oesophagus.
+Elsie is released from prison to spend her last days at home and Sister Julienne grants Valerie a leave of absence to be with her gran during her final days.
+Elsie persuades Valerie to get herself an ice cream cone, leaving her gran in the care of her colleague Nurse Anderson and mechanic Cyril Robinson.
+By the time Valerie returns, Elsie has died.

+In the 2020 Christmas Special, Sister Julienne reveals that, following her grandmother's death, Valerie attempted to hand in her resignation, but was persuaded to work at the Hope Clinic in South Africa (from the 2016 Christmas Special).